 Mandates from States: Staying Up to Standards

 Though you should be keeping your agency data safe no matter what, some agencies are legally obligated to do so by their state.
-States like have individual regulations agencies should know.
+States like New York, Ohio, and South Carolina have individual regulations agencies should know.

 We keep our standards in line with the strictest state regulations, ensuring Partner Platform is up to standard throughout the U.S. Some of the measures we use include: